Real life business owners explain their Digital Marketing secrets.

 Josie Brown is an Australian WordPress developer who wanted to feel confident about building SEO websites from the get go – not just installing Yoast and saying ‘DONE’.

-She talks us through the common issues she finds, image optimisation, speed and plugin problems.
+She talks us through the common issues she finds around domain names, image optimisation, site speed and plugins.

 Tune in to learn: